Aerial view of industrial wastewater treatment facility with multiple circular tanks and pipes.

 The anaerobic treatment produces methane or biogas, which is a major advantage as it can be used as a renewable source of energy.

-Organica Biotech is a leading company with advanced and efficient solutions for both aerobic and anaerobic wastewater treatment systems.
+Organica Biotech is a leading company that provides advanced and efficient solutions for both aerobic and anaerobic wastewater treatment systems.

-Cleanmaxx and Cleanmaxx ANB contain special microbes that help in the degradation of organic matter effectively.
+Cleanmaxx ANB and Cleanmaxx ANB Plus contain special microbes that effectively help degrade organic matter.

 Click the images below to learn more about the products.